Accessing Adastra

 -e hmqwACFKRTX

-The discrepancies shown between O1 and O2 is used are:
+The discrepancies shown between -O1

 -h scalar2,vector2